-Amal Clooney was a prominent international human rights lawyer long before she acquired a famous name from her husband, Hollywood actor George Clooney, she discusses the plight of her client in 2015 Mohamed Nasheed, the former president, Democratically elected, of the Maldives, islands in the Indian Ocean, he has since been granted asylum in the UK.
+Amal Clooney was a prominent international human rights lawyer long before she acquired a famous name from her husband, Hollywood actor George Clooney, she discusses the plight of her client Mohamed Nasheed, the former president, Democratically elected, of the Maldives, islands in the Indian Ocean, he has since been granted asylum in the UK.

 The Maldives are known as an idyllic vacation destination, but they now have become a top recruiting ground for ISIS.
 Then, in 2015 former president Nasheed was thrown into prison in what he describes as simply a coup.
 And he was sentenced to thirteen years there.

 Amal – ‘’You have an increasing authoritarian regime where protesters are being rounded up and arrested, where lawyers are being attacked, TV stations are being closed down, and every opposition leader in the country is now either behind bars or being persecuted by the government.
 So my client is one of them.

 And he was subjected to a political show trial, as is now being recognized by the UN and others, when in Washington earlier this year, I was meeting members of the administration and with members of Congress to discuss the imposition of targeted sanctions against members of the regime’’.

 Let me ask you a basic question that many in America, when they hear stories like this, it’s tragic, but then they say, “Why is this America’s problem?”

 I understand the question.
 I mean, Maldives is not usually the top of anyone’s political agenda.
 And it may be on the short list of holiday destinations.
 I think there are two reasons.
 First of all, U.S. values are at stake.
 You know, in then president (Barack Obama’s) State of the Union address, he said American leadership in the 21st century means rallying the world around causes that are right.